python/cpython/Doc/library/easydialogs.rst

 .. attribute:: ProgressBar.curval

-   The current value (of type integer or long integer) of the progress bar.
+   The current value (of type integer) of the progress bar.
 The normal access methods coerce :attr:`curval` between ``0`` and :attr:`maxval`.
    This attribute should not be altered directly.

 .. attribute:: ProgressBar.maxval

-   The maximum value (of type integer or long integer) of the progress bar; the progress bar (thermometer style) is full when :attr:`curval` equals :attr:`maxval`.
+   The maximum value (of type integer) of the progress bar; the progress bar (thermometer style) is full when :attr:`curval` equals :attr:`maxval`.
 If :attr:`maxval` is ``0``, the bar will be indeterminate (barber-pole).
 This attribute should not be altered directly.